 3. Scrutinize Incoming Calls and Texts - Be sure to carefully screen your incoming calls and text messages.
 Do not respond to messages from numbers you do not recognize.
 Refrain from providing personal information over the phone, especially during unsolicited calls.
 Remember, the IRS will never call to demand immediate payment or to inform you of an unexpected refund.

 4. Ensure Secure Website Use - When filing your taxes online, make sure to use secure websites with "https:" preceding the URL.
 It's crucial to never send sensitive data over an unsecured connection, as it can be intercepted by unauthorized parties.

-- Enable 2FA (2 factor authentication) wherever you can.
-Your online tax software should have 2FA available.
-In fact, the IRS announced in late 2020 that all tax software providers would incorporate multi-factor authentication to enhance the security of user accounts.
+5. Implement Two-Factor Authentication (2FA) - Enable 2FA on all platforms that offer it.
+The IRS announced in late 2020 that all tax software providers are required to incorporate multi-factor authentication, improving the security of user accounts.

 6. Report Suspicious Emails - If you happen to receive an email that you suspect is phishing or scam-related, don't hesitate to report it.
 For work emails, inform your company's security team immediately.
 For personal emails, notify the IRS by sending the suspicious email to firstname.lastname@example.org.